-If you need to calculate final grade, you should figure out what the GPA is.
+If you wonder how to get good grades in college, you should figure out what the GPA is.
 A GPA, also known as a Grade Point Average, is the arithmetic average of all the grades obtained for all courses accomplished, taking into account the time spent on them, including the final grade for the exam work.
 According to the European scales, the final grade can vary from 0.0 to 5.0, while the American performance grading system presupposes the final grade varying from 0.0 to 4.0.
 When filling out an application for preparatory programs, a GPA is needed to be provided to many universities.
 Based on it, the admissions committee decides whether to accept your application or reject it.

 If you have ever googled “calculate my grade”, you are in the right place.
 In this article, we will show you how to do it in a few minutes.
 Grade percentage is a prerequisite for admission to most universities.
 Calculating the final grade using a simple formula will be useful when choosing an educational institution.
 First of all, the grade reflects your average performance for all subjects, and not certain hobbies and interests.
 The admission committee will most likely pay attention to your final grades in specialized subjects, whose weight is of more importance, and may recount the final grade for verification.
 But you need to understand that if your average grade is much less than the required rate set for this university, your chances of being accepted are far from being high.

-The method of calculating a grade in a particular university is different and may vary.
+The means of how to calculate grade percentage in a particular university is different and may vary.
 A number of universities request a grade of the last 3 years of study.
 Others may ask you to calculate final grade in specific subjects.
 Therefore, the following formula is not applicable in all cases and for all grades.
 But if you want to assess your chances of admission and determine the list of universities to apply to, then this method of grade calculation will suit you perfectly.

 To write down the final average grade, you need to multiply the number of hours spent on a course by its rating.
 As a rule, the final grade is considered based on a 4-point grading system, which is used in the United States and other countries.
 Therefore, in this case, the average score or grade is calculated as follows: